 Verifying Chinese history

-Early dictionaries were also shown to be accurate particularly the 说文解字 Shuō wén jiě zì composed by 许慎 Xǔ shèn [25-220CE] who completed it about 100CE.
+Early dictionaries were also shown to be accurate, in particular the 说文解字 Shuō wén jiě zì composed by 许慎 Xǔ shèn [25-220CE] who completed it about 100CE.
 It cross-referenced several early scripts including the ‘jiaguwen’ oracle bone script.